 I think we all can agree that having a cup of coffee is definitely part of the morning routine FOR many people.
 My husband, for example, can’t do anything before drinking his coffee.
 It’s actually the first thing he does in the morning.

-So, when Delonghi asked if I wanted to try their premium Lattissma Pro System the first thing that crossed my mind was “this is a great opportunely to make this gluten-free pumpkin coffee cake and pair it with this amazing coffee.
+So, when Delonghi asked if I wanted to try their premium Lattissma Pro System the first thing that crossed my mind was “This is a great opportunity to make this gluten-free pumpkin coffee cake and pair it with this amazing coffee.

 Second, it has a detachable milk carafe, which means you can easily store it in the fridge so no milk goes to waste.
 This carafe also means that you don’t need another small appliance like a milk frother to heat the milk separately.
 How convenient is that?

 Talk about amazing, I paired a cup of coffee and almond milk with a slice of this gluten-free pumpkin coffee cake and it was perfect.
 So good!!!
-This is a healthier coffee cake than the traditional ones out there because it’s gluten-free, dairy-free and packed with good ingredients such as almond flour, coconut flour and coconut oil.
+This is a lighter coffee cake than the traditional ones out there because it’s gluten-free, dairy-free, and packed with good ingredients such as almond flour, coconut flour, and coconut oil.

 Gluten-free Pumpkin Coffee Cake